For centuries and across cultures, color has been used to evoke emotion, convey meaning and to express feelings.

 Green is almost unanimously associated with nature and the environment.

 However, there are some distinctions between countries worth mentioning.

 In China, for example, green is often associated with infidelity.
 A green hat is a symbol that a man’s wife is being unfaithful.

 In North Africa, green symbolizes corruption, whereas in Japan, green signifies eternal life.

 Green is considered to be a symbol of bad news in Israel.

-Below is a chart to help you understand the different colour perceptions across different areas of the world.
+Below is a chart to help you understand the different color perceptions across different areas of the world.

-Research from the CCICOLOR – Institute for Color Research found that. “customers generally make an initial judgment on a product within 90 seconds of interaction with that product and about 62%-90% of that judgment is based on colour.”
+Research from the CCICOLOR – Institute for Color Research found that, “customers generally make an initial judgment on a product within 90 seconds of interaction with that product and about 62%-90% of that judgment is based on color.”